Sri-vatsa/Sri-vatsa.github.io/_portfolio/unit.markdown

 <li>Train their sales-staff to take measurements of customers</li>
 </l>
 <br>
 The third option has become increasingly popular.
-After carefully studying the process, we realised that one of these methods involving <u>training sales staff to take measurements could be made more accurate and yield higher cost-savings</u>.
+After carefully studying the process of various tailors, we realised that <u>training sales staff to take measurements could be made more accurate and yield higher cost-savings</u>.
 We operationalised ‘accurate’ as ‘measuring within 5% of an expert tailor’s measurement’ and ‘cost-saving’ as ‘taking up less monetary resources and time compared to current methods’.

+<h2>What we did</h2>

 <em>Design statement:</em> <b>Build a guidance system for modern tailors to enable their salespersons to take
 accurate body measurements at high cost-savings.</b>

-<h2>What we did</h2>

-We designed a solution that uses a guidance system to train salespersons in modern tailor stores empowering them with the ability to replicate the mastery and finesse of their master tailor.
-With the use of a <u>smart tape, an interactive guidance system and our custom Machine Learning algorithm</u>, we were able to obtain the curved and linear measurements of a person required to tailor a shirt with an accuracy of <b>+/- 5mm</b>
+We designed a solution that uses a guidance system to train salespersons in modern tailor stores empowering them to replicate the mastery and the finesse of their master tailor.
+With the use of a <u>smart tape, an interactive guidance system and our proposed <b>pose estimation</b> algorithm</u>, we were not only able to obtain curved and linear measurements of users with an accuracy of <b>+/- 5mm</b>
-and obtain time and cost savings all at the same time.
+but also achieve time and cost savings.

 The figure below shows a detailed breakdown of the different components within the UNIT smart sensing platform: